dinomatic/docs.dinomatic.com/source/docs/akurai/how-to.md

 ---

-### How to choose which logo to use on each listing block
+### How to Choose which Logo to Use on each Listing Block

 For each review you can upload 2 logos (main/large and small), and there are 5 listing blocks and 2 widget blocks available in Akurai.
 By default blocks use the following logos: